 **Doing the right thing…knowing the right thing to do.
 This is a question that we ask ourselves everyday as school leaders.
 Richard Elmore, professor of Educational Leadership at Harvard University, published a paper with this title through the NGA Center for Best Practices (can be found here).
 He offers suggestions and practical advice on how schools can get better.
-After reading Elmore’s article graduate students in the Dordt College School Leadership program blogged similar advice, written specifically for Christian school leaders.
+After reading Elmore’s article graduate students in the Dordt University School Leadership program blogged similar advice, written specifically for Christian school leaders.
 Our first guest blogger is Tymen Berger, Middle School Principal at Abbotsford Christian School.**

 So where does this train of thought take us?
 What could “school” look like if we were to completely re-imagine it?
 Let me start with a look back in order to look ahead.

 For much of human history, young people learned from their parents.
 The exception was when there was sufficient family wealth or there was a need to learn something of a skill or trade that was outside of parental experience or knowledge.
 This is when the first paid teachers were hired.
 There is a certain irony in the fact that most of these first teachers were slaves, but that is a whole other discussion point!

 As civilization became more mechanized and jobs became increasingly specialized, there was a move to train young people through apprenticeships.
 The desired out-comes were young people with training in trades.
 The pedagogy was pretty much demonstration of technique and learn by doing.
 As society continued to develop there was an increasing desire for literacy as well as skills in an ever-diversifying job market.
 With the move to factories and assembly lines in industry, there was a similar move in schools.